 The nature of the President's role in vetoing or approving legislation suggests that little interpretational weight should be given to signing statements.
-Article I, section 7, clause 2 provides that, after Congress passes a bill and presents it to the President, "if he approves he shall sign it, but if not he shall return it, with his Objections to that House in which it shall have originated, who shall enter the Objections at large on their Journal, and proceed to reconsider it."
+Article I, section 7, clause 2 of the U.S. Constitution provides that, after Congress passes a bill and presents it to the President, "if he approves he shall sign it, but if not he shall return it, with his Objections to that House in which it shall have originated, who shall enter the Objections at large on their Journal, and proceed to reconsider it."
 Several observations about this language are possible.

 First, the President is required to set forth "objections" to a bill he vetoes, but there is no parallel requirement that he set forth his reasons for approving a bill.
 Correspondingly, there is a procedure for congressional consideration of the President's objections and for reconsideration of the bill following a veto, but no procedure for congressional response following a signing.
 Of course, absence of a constitutionally recognized procedure does not require that the President's views be discounted; after all, the Constitution is also silent about committee reports, floor debates, and other components of legislative history.
 But such absence does suggest that the President's views should be discounted when they conflict with congressional explanations otherwise entitled to weight.
 A rule for resolving conflicts in legislative history provides guidance here.
 When the two Houses have disagreed on the meaning of identical language in a bill that did not go to conference, the explanation that was before both Houses (i.e., the explanation of the originating House) prevails if the court relies on legislative history at all.
-The rationale is that congressional intent should depend upon the actions of both Houses. unanimously passing the Senate Bill without amendment, the House denied the entire Senate an opportunity to object (or concur) to [its] interpretation."268 Similarly, because Congress has no opportunity to respond to interpretations set forth in signing statements, courts should not use those interpretations to change meaning.269
+The rationale is that congressional intent should depend upon the actions of both Houses. unanimously passing the Senate Bill without amendment, the House denied the entire Senate an opportunity to object (or concur) to [its] interpretation."272 Similarly, because Congress has no opportunity to respond to interpretations set forth in signing statements, courts should not use those interpretations to change meaning.273 goals of the Freedom of Information Act); Clifton D. Mayhew, Inc. v.
+Wirtz, 413 F.2d 658, 661-62 (4th Cir.
+1969) (cited as elaborating on floor manager's explanation of good-faith defense in Portal-to-Portal Act); United States v.
+Yacoubian, 24 F.3d 1, 8 (9th Cir.
+1994) (cited along with conference report to establish rational purpose of statute); Taylor v.
+Heckler, 835 F.2d 1037, 1044 n.17 (3d Cir.
+1987) (refusing to consider a signing statement that was "largely inconsistent" with legislative history on which the court had previously relied); Caruth v.
+United States, 688 F. Supp.
+1129, 1146 n.11(N.D.
+Tex.
+1987) (relying extensively on legislative history but refusing to give "any weight" to signing statements).

 A second observation about the Constitutional text is that the President has a choice of approving or disapproving a "bill" in its entirety, and may not disapprove some portions while approving others.
-Not only does the President lack a line-item veto, but Congress can't grant the President such authority by statute.270 Giving
+Not only does the President lack a line-item veto, but Congress can't grant the President such authority by statute.274 Giving